mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

                             argument '+2a,-3b,+1' means 2-char prefixes
-                            for namespace a, 3-char suffixes for b, and 1 char prefixes for default namespace --spelling arg          compute spelling features for a give namespace (use '_' for default namespace)
+                            for namespace a, 3-char suffixes for b, and 1 char prefixes for default namespace --spelling arg          compute spelling features for a given namespace (use '_' for default namespace)

 # **Latent Dirichlet Allocation options**